SlimJallouli/b_u585_iota02_iot_reference/readme_aws_shadow.md

 ---

-## What is AWS IoT Device Shadow?
+## What Is AWS IoT Device Shadow?

 [AWS IoT Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) is a managed AWS IoT service that provides a persistent, virtual representation (shadow) of each device connected to AWS IoT.
 The shadow stores the device's last reported state and desired future state as JSON documents, allowing cloud applications and devices to synchronize and interact even when the device is offline.

 ---

-## How is Device Shadow Used in This Project?
+## How Is Device Shadow Used in This Project?

 The STM32 FreeRTOS IoT Reference project includes a Device Shadow example (`shadow_device_task.c`) that demonstrates: